socketcan-rs/socketcan-rs/README.md

 Rust SocketCAN
 ==============

-This library implements Controller Area Network (CAN) communications on Linux using the SocketCAN interfaces.
+This library implements Controller Area Network (CAN) communications on Linux using the SocketCAN subsystem.
 This provides a network socket interface to the CAN bus.

 [Linux SocketCAN](https://docs.kernel.org/networking/can.html)